syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ### SelectionChangedCommand

-The `SelectionChangedCommand` will be triggered when the selection is changed and passing the `SelectionChangedCommandParameter` as parameter.
-The default value of `SelectionChangedCommandParameter` is `Null`.
+The `SelectionChangedCommand` will be triggered when the selection is changed and the `SelectionChangedCommandParameter` is passed as a parameter.The default value of `SelectionChangedCommandParameter` is `Null`.
 If `SelectionChangedCommandParameter` is not defined then `ItemSelectionChangedEventArgs` will be passed as argument.

 {% tabs %}
 {% highlight xaml %}